Creating Fedora VMs with libvirt

 sudo systemctl enable libvirtd

-And finally, verify that the kernel modules were properly loaded:
+Finally, verify that the KVM modules loaded:

 [root@localhost ~]# lsmod | grep kvm